cpouchon/ORTHOSKIM/README.md

 user$: conda deactivate
 ```

-This environment has then to be activated/deactivated when running ORTHOSKIM:
+This environment must then be activated and deactivated when running **ORTHOSKIM**:

 ```
 user$: conda activate /your_path_to_install/orthoskim-env